kuttleio/ktl/README.md

   --namespace ktl --create-namespace

 # Forward the UI to your workstation
+# Wait until the pods are Running, then port-forward
 kubectl -n ktl port-forward svc/klient 8080:80
 # Open http://localhost:8080
 ```